microsoft/pxt-common-packages/libs/game/docs/reference/controller/dy.md

 ## Parameters

-* **step**: the amount of verticle movement assigned to a key direction each time a key is detected as pressed.
+* **step**: the amount of vertical movement assigned to a key direction each time a key is detected as pressed.

 ## Returns